SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Preliminaries

 Software-based side-channel attacks exploit shared resources and exposed system interfaces to leak information about computation of other users on the system.
 Some of the attack primitives that are relevant to our work focusing on CVMs include:

-\para{Page table.} Controlled-channel attacks target page tables: a malicious hypervisor can unmap (AMD SEV-SNP) or change the permission (Intel TDX) of a guest memory page, resulting in a page fault as soon as a trusted domain accesses the page~\cite{xu2015controlled}.
-This allows the privileged software to track the memory access pattern of a program at page-level granularity (typically 4\,kB).
+\para{Page table.} Controlled-channel attacks target page tables, allowing a malicious hypervisor to track a program's memory access pattern at page-level granularity (typically 4\,kB).
+This attack vector applies to various CVM platforms.
+For instance, a hypervisor can unmap a guest memory page on AMD SEV-SNP.
+While Intel TDX (and ARM CCA) restricts such direct page-table manipulation, similar leakage is achievable: privileged software can leverage the TDX module to block and unblock memory ranges, resulting in a similar VM exit as soon as a trusted domain accesses the memory ranges~\cite{xu2015controlled}.

 \para{Cache.} Cache attacks, such as the Prime+Probe technique~\cite{osvik2006cache}, target shared caches in modern CPUs.
-In a Prime+Probe attack~\cite{osvik2006cache}, the attacker fills a cache set with known addresses and waits for the victim to access data mapping to the same cache set.
+These remain applicable to CVM platforms like AMD SEV-SNP, Intel TDX, and ARM CCA, given their reliance on shared-cache architectures.
+In a Prime+Probe attack, the attacker fills a cache set with known addresses and waits for the victim to access data mapping to the same cache set.
 After the victim's access, the attacker detects which parts have been evicted by measuring timing differences of re-accessing its own addresses.

 \para{HPC.} Hardware performance counters (HPCs) are special registers in modern CPUs that track various microarchitectural events, such as cache hits, misses, and branch predictions.
 Privileged attackers can use performance counters to gather detailed information to infer sensitive information, such as cryptographic keys or execution-flow patterns~\cite{gast2025counterseveillance}.